PySimpleGUI/PySimpleGUI/docs/cookbook.md

 To use this feature, rather than using the default window location of "centered on your primary screen", set the `location` parameter in your `Window` creation to be the location you wish the window to be created.

-Setting the parameter `location=(-500,330)` in my `Window` call, set the location of the window on my left hand monitor.
+Setting the parameter `location=(-500,330)` in my `Window` call, set the location of the window on my left-hand monitor.

 Experimenting is the best way to get a handle on how your system responds.